CLiz17/bci-implementation/README.md

 # OpenBCI UltraCortex

-### VIRTUAL ENVIRONMENT SET UP PROCEDURES
+#### PROCEDURES

-1. Install Python latest version
+- Install Python latest version

-2. Open terminal or command prompt and change directory to the project folder.
+- Open terminal or command prompt and change directory to the project folder.

-$ cd project_folder_path
+`$ cd project_folder_path`

-Here project folder name is src
+- Here project folder name is src

-3. Create a virtual environment in the folder and activate it.
+- Create a virtual environment in the folder and activate it.

-3.1.
-On MacOS or Linux based distributions:
+  - On MacOS or Linux based distributions :
-$ python3 -m venv myvenv
+  `$ python3 -m venv myvenv`
-$ source myvenv/bin/activate
+  `$ source myvenv/bin/activate`

-3.2.
-On Windows
+  - On Windows

-$ python -m venv myvenv
+  `$ python -m venv myvenv`
-$ myvenv\Scripts\activate
+  `$ myvenv\Scripts\activate`

-4. The following command will install the packages according to the configuration file requirements.txt present in the project folder.
+- The following command will install the packages according to the configuration file requirements.txt present in the project folder.

-$ pip install -r requirements.txt
+`$ pip install -r requirements.txt`